US$0.00

 SOLIDWORKS PDM TIP: Creating Submenus in SOLIDWORKS PDM with IEdmCmdMgr5::AddCmd

 If you’re developing custom add-ins or commands for SOLIDWORKS PDM, you may want to improve the user experience by organizing your commands into submenus.
-Fortunately, this is entirely possible using the IEdmCmdMgr5::AddCmd method.
-As you add more commands, a cluttered context menu can quickly become overwhelming.
-Creating submenus allows you to group related commands under a parent label, keeping the interface clean and intuitive.
+This approach is central to creating submenus in SOLIDWORKS PDM, ensuring a more professional and structured interface.
+As you add more commands, a cluttered context menu can quickly become overwhelming, so grouping related commands under a parent label keeps the interface clean and intuitive.

 How to Create a Submenu